malik-aiplanet/agent-design-flow/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Dev Note
+All throughout the codebase, we use the term "workflow" shown in the UI refers to a Team.